pinnaculum/galacteek/README.rst

 - File sharing
 - BitTorrent to IPFS bridge
 - Tor support
+- Simple messenger based on the Bitmessage_ protocol
 - Search content with the ipfs-search_ search engine as well as with cyber_
 - Built-in blog with Atom feeds
 - Webcam to IPFS capture (image and videos)